-If you are pregnant and you smoke, the best thing you can do for your baby is to stop.
-Quitting smoking can be difficult so ask for help.
+If you smoke then the best thing you can do for your health is to stop.
+This is especially true when you are pregnant.

 The earlier you stop, the greater the benefits.
 Stopping completely is the only effective way to protect yourself and your baby.
 It’s never too late.

 Benefits of quitting for you and your baby

 You will experience many benefits if you stop smoking.
 If you are pregnant, your baby will also experience benefits and you will experience a safer pregnancy.